lambertwijshakecreations/My_Code_Curriculum-Vitae/README.md

 First i have read what i already have done in the README.

 I add my new work experiance and made a SCSS change to the nav bar.
 When hovering ove you now see a pointer.

+I need to think about my last page about the hobbies.
+I want to make it look good but professional.

+made a hobbies.js file for the hobby page.